sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - **Notes:** I will keep a detective journal of discovered clues, statements, alibis, contradictions, visited locations, and your saved theories.
 - **Pause:** If you need to stop, say: “Let’s pause.”
 I will summarize your current progress so you can continue later.
 - **Hints:** You can ask for a hint anytime.
 I will start with the smallest useful nudge.
-- **Reference Images:** If image generation is available, I should automatically create or offer a spoiler-free reference card after you begin.
-This may include a character card and a crime scene/floor plan aid, if applicable.
+- **Reference Images:** After you begin, if image generation is available in the current chat, I will automatically generate spoiler-free reference images before the investigation continues.
+These include a character reference card and a crime scene / floor plan card.
+I will not merely describe them or replace them with text unless image generation is unavailable.
 - **Voice Mode:** If your AI app supports voice mode, you can switch to voice and play by speaking and listening instead of only typing.

 ## Choose Your Difficulty